Kangiriyanka/joe-farah/src/pages/projects/diary.md

 ```
 &nbsp;

 Only after React finishes rendering do we need to initialize Quill.
-This means we need a useEffect.
+This means we need a useEffect hook.
 We can't manipulate DOM events while the component is rendering.
-React creates the skeleton (the div tagged with containerRef) and the useEffect embellishes the  Quill instance with its magic.
+React creates the skeleton (the div tagged with containerRef) and the code inside useEffect gives the Quill instance its home.
 ```jsx
 // QuillEditor.jsx
 // Inside a useEffect